nodiscc/xsrv/docs/installation/server-preparation.md

 ## Network

 - The server must have a valid IPv4 address and gateway set during operating system installation.
 - The server must have a valid DNS resolver set during installation.
+You can either use:
+  - Your hosting/Internet service provider's DNS resolvers
+  - Public DNS resolvers such as [Google Public DNS](https://en.wikipedia.org/wiki/Google_Public_DNS) (`8.8.8.8 8.8.4.4`), [Cloudflare public DNS](https://en.wikipedia.org/wiki/1.1.1.1) (`1.1.1.1 1.0.0.1`)
+  - Your private DNS resolver
 - The server must have Internet access during deployment and upgrades.
 - Prefer fast and reliable network links.